-II.
+III.
 IT IS NOT TRUE THAT WATER QUALITY CERTIFICATIONS ARE IMPERMISSIBLE SUBJECTS OF MODIFICATION PROCEEDINGS.

-FPL Energy Maine argues that once a water quality certification is issued and FERC incorporates it into a license, "the WQC has no further effect independent of the federal permit, and it is the federal agency that has regulatory oversight over the WQC [water quality certification] through the terms of the federal permit or license.
-Consequently, once a FERC license has been issued in reliance on a WQC, the WQC may not be revoked, modified, or suspended.
-FPL Energy Opposition to Androscoggin Petition, pp. 16.
+FPL Energy Maine and Merimil argue that once a water quality certification is issued and FERC incorporates it into a license, "it is the federal agency that has regulatory oversight over the WQC [water quality certification] through the terms of the federal permit or license.
+A WQC is not like a permit, which imposes ongoing obligations independent of any other permit."
+The dam operators argue that modification of a water quality certification requires FERC approval and that "[o]nce the FERC licenses have been issued in reliance upon the WQCs, the WQCs . . . may not be revoked, modified or suspended."
+FPL Energy Opposition to Kennebec Petitions, pp. 16-17; see, also, FPL Energy Opposition to Androscoggin Petition, pp. 15-16.

-FPL misapprehends the legal significance of a water quality certification.
+The dam operators misapprehend the legal significance of a water quality certification.
 First, water quality certifications do impose ongoing independent obligations.
-DEP and the Board have the power to enforce their own water quality certifications, even if they cannot enforce the terms of FERC licenses.
-For example, DEP enforced a violation of a water quality certification issued to Benton Falls Associates.
+The DEP and the Board have the power to enforce their own water quality certifications, even if they cannot enforce the terms of FERC licenses.
+For example, the DEP enforced a violation of a water quality certification issued to Benton Falls Associates, a signatory to the original 1986 KHDG Agreement.
 The Board entered an Administrative Consent Agreement and Enforcement Order requiring Benton Falls Associates to take a variety of remedial measures as a result of alewives being killed in the turbines of Benton Falls Associates' dam on the Sebasticook River.
 In the Matter of Benton Falls Associates, 2000 Me.
 ENV.
 LEXIS 40 (Aug.
 17, 2000).

-In addition, the terms of a water quality certification are enforceable by private parties or a state in federal court under the "citizen suit" provision of the federal Clean Water Act.
-Section 505(a)(1)(A), 33 U.S.C. § 1365(a)(1)(A), of the CWA provides that private parties and states may commence a civil action against any person "who is alleged to be in violation of an effluent standard or limitation under this chapter..."
-Section 505(f) of the CWA, 33 U.S.C. § 1365(f)(5) provides:
+In addition, the terms of a water quality certification are enforceable by private parties or a state in Federal court under the "citizen suit" provision of the Federal Clean Water Act.
+Section 505(a) (1) (A), 33 U.S.C. § 1365(a) (1) (A), of the CWA provides that private parties and states may commence a civil action against any person "who is alleged to be in violation of an effluent standard or limitation under this chapter . . ."4 Section 505(f) of the CWA, 33 U.S.C. § 1365(f)(5), provides:

-For purposes of this section, the term "effluent standard or limitation under this chapter" means...(5) certification under section 1341 [401] of this title.
+For purposes of this section, the term "effluent standard or limitation under this chapter" means . . .(5) certification under section 1341 [401] of this title.